neperfepx/neper/doc/introduction.rst

 Fine Configuration
 ~~~~~~~~~~~~~~~~~~

-The locations where files are installed, which dependencies are included and other dependency information can be specified, before installation, using CMake variables.
-This can be done using
+The locations where files are installed, which dependencies are included, other dependency information and program configuration options can be specified, before installation, using CMake variables.
+This can be done using a terminal tool:

 .. code-block:: console

   $ ccmake ..

-for an interactive command-line tool, using
+or an interactive tool:

 .. code-block:: console

   $ cmake-gui ..

-for an interactive graphical tool, or directly at the command line, using Cmake's :data:`-D` option:
+or directly at the command line, using Cmake's :data:`-D` option:

 .. code-block:: console